ACCESS-NRI/CMIP7-Hackathon/docs/VSCode_setup_guide.md

 <p align="center"><img src="assets_vscode/open_remote4.png" alt="drawing" width="90%"/></p>

 N.B.
 You can have multiple host connections can exist in your config file with the same name (`gadi.nci.org.au` for example).
-To rename these you must open the config selected above
+To rename these you must open the config file selected in step 2.4 above and change the `Host` text..

 <p align="center"><img src="assets_vscode/config.png" alt="drawing" width="90%"/></p>